lchhout/lchhout.github.io/content/post/seq2seq/index.md

 ## 2. seq2seq [Sutskever et al., 2014]

 The seq2seq model is an extension of the encoder-decoder architecture specifically designed to handle sequences of different lengths.
-In this model, the encoder processes the entire input sequence and compresses the information into a context vector.
+In this model, the encoder processes the entire input sequence and compresses the information into a context vector $a^{\langle T_x \rangle}$.
 This context vector encapsulates the essence of the input sequence in a dense representation.

 ![Encoder-Decoder architecture](seq2seq.png)